-The information is based on the reports of local authority building inspectors and the National House Building Council (NHBC).
+The information is based on the reports of local authority building inspectors and the National House Building Council (NHBC), a private approved inspector.
 Tenure data should be treated with caution (see notes).

 New dwellings started

-- 1,326 new dwellings were started during October to December 2019, 23% less than during the previous three months and a similar figure to the same quarter of 2018.
+- 992 new dwellings were started during October to December 2022, 25% fewer than during the same quarter of 2019 and 24% fewer than the previous quarter (July to September 2022).

 New dwellings completed

-- The number of completed 3 bedroom properties increased by 22% compared to the same quarter of 2018 and accounted for 42% of all completed dwellings.
+- The number of completed 4 or more bedroom properties this quarter was 507, which was 14% higher than during the same quarter of 2019 and 58% higher than the previous quarter, accounting for 28% of all completed dwellings.

-- The number of completed 2 bedroom properties was up by 13% on the same quarter of 2018 and accounted for 22% of all completed dwellings.
+- The number of completed 2-bedroom properties this quarter was 444 which was 14% higher than during the same quarter of 2019 and 56% higher than the previous quarter, accounting for 25% of all completed dwellings.

 New dwellings completed by tenure

-This split should be treated with caution as they are believed to include an undercount of social sector and local authority new builds, but an overcount of private sector and RSL (see notes).
+Splits by tenure should be treated with caution as they are believed to include an undercount of social sector and local authority new builds, but an overcount of private sector and Registered Social Landlords (RSLs) (see notes).